Notable People

 Composure, irritation, disbelief, panic, humiliation.
 The sequence was part of the act.

-He entered television as an actor, not only a comic personality
+He entered television as an actor as well as a comic personality

 The Television Academy's biography makes an important point early.
 Korman was born in Chicago in 1927, served during World War II, studied acting, and first gained major attention as a featured performer on The Danny Kaye Show.
 That origin matters because it shaped the kind of comic instrument he became.